bhollis/jsonview/README.md

 * Install [Add-on SDK](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm#Installation)
 * Run `jpm run` to test in Firefox.
 * Run `jpm xpi` to create an xpi.
-* Run `python build.py xpi fix` to fix localized description in the generated xpi.
+* Run `python build.py fix` to fix localized description in the generated xpi.
 See [Bug 1123428](https://bugzilla.mozilla.org/show_bug.cgi?id=1123428).

 The build script also comes with a HTTP server which can be used to test JSON files in `tests` folder.
 To start the integrated server, listening on port 8000, along with Firefox, run `python build.py -b 8000 run`.